 Human cruelty is less justifiable than that of a hungry predator.
-Auschwitz is a monument to typical human behavior: its ritual murder has been re-enacted by every nation in recorded history—on a slightly cut-down scale and a bit more pastoral setting, at least most of the time.
+Auschwitz is a monument to typical human behavior: its ritual murder re-enacted by every nation in recorded history—perhaps on a slightly cut-down scale and a bit more pastoral setting, at least most of the time.

 Our weapons institutions peddle their categorical world-view across a vast range of multi-media.
-In pitiful pursuit of flawless certitude, weapon mentors try to suck all truth, beauty and mystery from life.
+In pitiful pursuit of flawless certitude, weapon mentors have tried to suck all truth, beauty and mystery from life.